Macroscopic properties of buyer-seller networks in online marketplaces

 Online marketplaces are commercial websites that allow participating buyers and sellers to exchange information about prices and products and to execute transactions ~\cite{market_definition_1,market_definition_2,market_definition_3}.
 Sellers can usually post an ad for their product that includes a product description, a price and a shipping method.
 Buyers instead can see all relevant product ads matching search keywords, and have access to reviews and seller ratings.
 When a purchase is made, the payment is processed through the platform, while shipping is usually taken care of by the seller.

-Despite the importance of online marketplaces for e-commerce and global trade~\cite{global_trade_1,global_trade_2}, little is known about aggregate properties of their buyer-seller networks.
+Despite the importance of online marketplaces for e-commerce and global trade~\cite{global_trade_1,global_trade_2}, little is known about their empirical properties, transaction patterns and the resulting buyer-seller networks.
 The properties of the transaction network could, however, provide important insights into the presence of market power~\cite{market_power_better_1,market_power_better_2}, the nature of inter-platform competition~\cite{competition_1,competition_2}, product design~\cite{product_design_1}, the effects of reputation on sellers' revenue growth~\cite{network_reputation_better_1}, and the long-run sustainability of the platforms~\cite{sustainability_better_1}.
+Moreover, measuring properties of the buyer-seller networks could help provide empirical foundations for theoretical models of online marketplaces, from the estimation of model parameters to suggesting specific model mechanisms.
 However, buyer-seller networks in online marketplaces have specific features that make them different from other networks (e.g., social networks): they exhibit a naturally bipartite structure; most transactions (links) occur between anonymous agents; transaction activity might be infrequent and sporadic.
 Moreover, the structure of buyer-seller networks could depend on the nature of the traded products, on the types of buyers and sellers, on the user experience on the marketplace, or even on the legal, institutional and geographic constraints.